 During a Q&A session with Morgan Stanley, CEO of The Walt Disney Company, Bob Chapek, shared some insight into how the Disney Parks have weathered the ongoing COVID-19 pandemic.
-He indicated some hope for the reopening of Disneyland, sharing that there will be some costs associated with reopening the Southern California Disney Parks, and that this time of closure gives the company time to reassess the Annual Passport program.
+He indicated some hope for reopening Disneyland, sharing that there will be some costs associated with reopening the Southern California Disney Parks and that this time of closure gives the company time to reassess the Annual Passport program.

 Disney CEO Bob Chapek stated the following:

 “There’s no doubt that after we reopen a park after it’s been closed for a long period of time, there’s going to be some reopening costs, we’re going to go rehire labor, which we’re more than glad to do, we want to put people back to work.
 But at the same time, there is a fundamental shift where we can be more efficient, practice these yield management strategies in a more profound, unlimited way, if you will.

 We’ve made some changes already, you know.
 You’ve heard about some changes in our Annual Pass program at Disneyland, which, you know, in a non-COVID environment would have been a tough one to make because they just keep renewing and renewing.
 But, you know, when you start lapping a year, without anybody going for an Annual Pass program, that gives you the chance.
 And so we’re going to use that though in order to have an even better Guest experience at Disneyland and really manage the crowds so that no matter what day you go to Disneyland, you’re going to have an extraordinary experience.”